wallandall/azure_powershell/introduction.md

 4. To check all installed modules, run :
    1. ```Get-InstalledModule```

+Please ensure you have sufficient permissions to install the Az Module.
+If you do not you will need to install the module as an Administrator.
+When installing modules as an administrator you need to change the scope from ***CurentUser*** to ***AllUsers***

 Detailed information on Installing Azure PowerShell can be found [here](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps)

 # cmdlets (PowerShell Commands)